Database provider MongoDB has filed confidentially for IPO

 FCC’s favors for Sinclair are the natural byproduct of a pro-industry agenda

-MongoDB has filed confidentially for IPO, TechCrunch has learned.
+MongoDB has filed confidentially for IPO, sources tell TechCrunch.
 The company has submitted an S-1 filing in the past few weeks and is aiming to go public before the end of the year.

 New York-based MongoDB helps companies including Adobe, eBay and Citigroup manage databases.
 Some of its offerings include its name-bearing MongoDB open source database and the Atlas database-as-a-service offering.